soldag/SMM-CompromisedAccountDetection/README.md

 # Crawl the 50 most popular users' tweets
 python cli.py crawl -o twitter_data.csv --user-limit 50

-# Analyze the hyperparameter combinations for  the Decision Tree classifier on the crawled twitter dataset
+# Analyze the hyper-parameter combinations for  the Decision Tree classifier on the crawled twitter dataset
 python cli.py analyze -t twitter -c decision_tree -p twitter_data.csv

 # Evaluate the performance of the Decision Tree classifier on the crawled twitter dataset